It simpler than you think, unscrambling the jargon

 #2.
 Multiple diagnoses are most often not

 You pay, in most cases, a significant sum of money for an assessment.
-Clinicians want to give you value for money, and so they list every possible diagnosis they can find.
 But remember, diagnoses are descriptions of behavior.
 Each diagnosis does not necessarily describe a new problem, it’s just a description of different behavior.

 Really, two separate issues?
 Couldn’t it also be true that if you have APD and have trouble hearing the teacher, you will tend to be a little inattentive?
 And if you find reading torture, you might want to get up and do something different?
 Symptoms of ADHD, yes, but unlikely to be a separate problem with a different underlying cause.